x265 1.4 is a regularly scheduled release, mostly focused on performance

 respected in RD levels 2, 3, and 4 (previously only in 5 and 6).

---b-intra is now respected in all RD levels. --fast-cbf, which has only
+is now respected in all RD levels. --fast-cbf

 ever effective at RD levels 5 and 6, is no longer enabled uselessly in